 If you have so many accidents or violations that it is difficult for you

 states assigned risk plan.
-Rates in this plan are usually much more
+Rates in the assigned risk plan are often triple

-expensive than what youd pay for a regular policy.
+or more what youd pay for a preferred policy.

-You will want to consider price in relation to the quality of service you
+Consider price in relation to the quality of service companies provide,

 Our Survey of Policyholders

-We surveyed CHECKBOOK and Consumer Reports magazine subscribers and collected
+We asked area consumers (primarily CHECKBOOK and Consumer Reports subscribers)

-Mutual were rated superior for simplicity of claim procedures by 89
+adequate, or superior for simplicity of claim procedures, adequacy

 Asking the Experts: Auto Body Shops